-The Trademark Act sets out relative grounds for refusal or invalidation in case of a conflict with identical or similar earlier registered trademarks and trade names that are famous or well known in Spain.
-The protection afforded to such marks is extended beyond the principle of speciality: a trademark application will be refused even if the goods or services for which registration is sought are dissimilar to those for which an identical or similar well-known or famous mark is registered.
-This reinforced protection applies if the use of the later mark might suggest a connection between the goods or services covered and the owner of the well-known or famous mark, or in general where such use, without due cause, would take unfair advantage of, or be detrimental to, the distinctive or well-known character or reputation of the earlier mark.
+The Trademark Act sets out relative grounds for refusal or invalidation in case of a conflict with identical or similar earlier registered trademarks and trade names that are well known in Spain.
+The protection afforded to such marks is extended beyond the principle of speciality: a trademark application will be refused even if the goods or services for which registration is sought are dissimilar to those for which an identical or similar well-known mark is registered.
+This reinforced protection applies if the use of the later mark might suggest a connection between the goods or services covered and the owner of the well-known mark, or in general where such use, without due cause, would take unfair advantage of, or be detrimental to, the distinctive or well-known character or reputation of the earlier mark.

-Further grounds for refusal or invalidation are provided in case of rights related to the name or surname of a person, copyright and unauthorised registration by an agent or representative.
+Further grounds for refusal or invalidation are provided in case of other related early rights such as the name or surname of a person, copyright and unauthorised registration by an agent or representative and geographical indications and designations of origin.